Rivers State Monorail: History

 The decision to build the monorail was taken in 2009.
 In 2010, building of the project foundations began.
 The Government of Rivers State had in February 2013 announced that phase 1A and 1B of the monorail system would be completed during September that year.
 By 2014, monorail trains were performing test runs through UTC Station.

 In 2015, the LP gubernatorial candidate Tonye Princewill said he would cancel the system.
 However, he lost the election, receiving 0.86% of the vote.

 In June 2015, newly elected Rivers State Governor Ezenwo Nyesom Wike announce that the project would be reviewed.

 In July 2015 Intamin published a video shows a vehicle running on the line.

 In March 2016 it was reported the government had abandoned the project.

-In August 2016 it was reported the incomplete project had so far cost $400 million dollars and this compared unfavorably with the 4.7 km Moscow monorail that also used Intamin's design but had only cost $240 million dollars and was fully operational.
+In August 2016 it was reported the incomplete project had so far cost $400 million and this compared unfavorably with the 4.7 km Moscow Monorail that also used Intamin's design but had only cost $240 million and was fully operational.

 In September 2017 it was reported the project is at a standstill.
 Another report says the project will never be completed.

 As of July 2021 the guideway and stations are still in place but are described as an "eyesore".